ggerganov/llama.cpp/examples/server/README.md

 **Response:**

 Returns a JSON object with a `tokens` field containing the tokenization result.
 The `tokens` array contains either just token IDs or objects with `id` and `piece` fields, depending on the `with_pieces` parameter.
+The piece field is a string if the piece is valid unicode or a list of bytes otherwise.

 If `with_pieces` is `false`: